rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 <img src="/assets/Infectome_1.jpg" width="100%">
 </div>

-We had thousands of cell-free DNA samples sequenced from organ transplant patients.
-The majority of cell-free DNA fragments in each sample were human-derived (black, above) and a small fraction come from micro-organisms (red).
-In most of our samples, ~30 million cell-free DNA fragments were sequenced and captured in file (typically a few GB) of short (100-200) character strings that indicate the DNA base composition (A,C,T, or G) of each molecule.
+We started with thousands of cell-free DNA datasets from from organ transplant patients.
+The majority of cell-free DNA fragments in each sample were human-derived (black, above).
+Only a small fraction came from micro-organisms (red).
+In most samples, ~30 million DNA fragments were sequenced, resulting in files (typically a few GB) of short (100-200) character strings that indicate the DNA base composition (A,C,T, or G) of each sampled DNA molecule.

+Previously, human-derived sequences can be isolated using string matching algorithms that align each to a human ["reference genome"](http://en.wikipedia.org/wiki/Reference_genome).

-Previously, the human-derived sequences in these datasets were isolated and analyzed.
-This process uses the human reference, a ["representitive"](http://en.wikipedia.org/wiki/Reference_genome) human genome sequence.
+these datasets were isolated using string-matching to the human

  The pool of strings are matched to this reference using alignment algoriths and the un-aligned strings are discarded.
 We inverted this: we discarded all human-derived sequences.
 We then [aligned](http://en.wikipedia.org/wiki/BLAST) the trace remainder to databases of micro-organism genomes, yielding a dictionary (a count of strings associated with each identified micro-organism).

 ####Data management